alexarmbr/alexarmbr.github.io/docs/_posts/2024-08-10-How-To-Write-A-Fast-Matrix-Multiplication-From-Scratch-With-Tensor-Cores.markdown

 - Great [article](https://hazyresearch.stanford.edu/blog/2024-05-12-tk) from a systems ML lab at stanford about the kernel engineering for the Hopper architecture.
 - [This](https://github.com/NVIDIA/cutlass) is NVIDIA's CUTLASS project, provides a bunch of abstractions that make it easier to write fast kernels.

-# Are you hiring GPU nerds?
-I am usually not one for self promotion, but I recently took a bit of a break from work, and now am back on the job market.
-If you are a hiring manager who is looking for someone to fiddle around with kernels, profilers, and/or compilers please email me!